 More than ever, it is essential to grant your customers the same experience, day after day.
 There are many reasons as to why this is the case.
 First of all, if your reputation is to build positively, it needs to be consistent.
-Customer’s shouldn’t wonder why they are struggling to find quality in your firm while others seem to be receiving a great experience.
-Especially if you are a freelance copywriter.
+Customers shouldn’t wonder why they are struggling to find quality in your firm while others seem to be receiving a great experience.

 On top of that, returning customers will want to sample similar and effectively routine quality from your firm.
 Without the ability to apply that, it might suggest that their positive impressions were a fluke.
 Business is a game of statistics.
 If just 10% of your client base is unhappy with their service, you’re going to learn about that rather quickly.